decred/dcrdocs/docs/glossary.md

 #### Block reward

 A reward (in DCR) split between PoW miners, ticket holders, and the Treasury for successfully approving a block of transactions.
-As in Bitcoin, the block reward [decays exponentially](https://docs.decred.org/advanced/inflation/) with block height (length of blockchain).
-However, Decred’s algorithm interpolates this decay over time so as not to produce market shocks, as typically seen when Bitcoin's difficulty halves.
+The block reward [decays exponentially](https://docs.decred.org/advanced/inflation/) with block height (length of blockchain).
+However, Decred’s algorithm interpolates this decay over time so as not to produce market shocks, as typically seen in algorithms that involve large and infrequent reductions, such as halving the rewards every 4 years.
 The block reward started at 31.19582664 and it adjusts every 6,144 blocks (approximately 21.33 days) by reducing by a factor of 100/1011.

 #### Block voting